How to Build an AI Center of Excellence Without Hiring an Army

 What the Internal Team Actually Does

 The CoE's job is not to build everything — it's to enable the business to consume AI responsibly.
 That means setting standards for how AI systems are evaluated and approved, running the governance process for new use cases, managing relationships with external vendors and technology providers, and building internal literacy across the organisation.
+Delivery — building actual AI systems — should be a minority of the CoE's time, particularly in the first year.

 AI Governance in 2026: Navigating the EU AI Act, GDPR, and SOC 2 Compliance